aurelberra/stopwords/rationale.md

 Version 2 included variants with the non-final and the final forms of sigma, as well as variants of the articles with a lunate sigma, but they were removed from version 2.1, after the implementation of a Greek custom filter in Voyant Tools which made variant forms of sigma redundant.
 See the discussion in the relevant [Voyant Tools GitHub issue](https://github.com/sgsinclair/Voyant/issues/382).

+### Latin version 2.1 and Greek version 2.2: Automating and cleaning up

+I harmonised or fixed item counts, headings and typographical symbols.
+I also added a few missing forms found in the MFW of Greek historians.
+The sources are now JSON files, which are turned into text files with the same Markdown headings as before.
+The metadata header (including version number, date, items count, Creative Commons licence and link to the repository) is prepended in the process.
+It can be found only in the text files, as embedded JSON metadata are usually considered an oxymoron.

 ## Feedback?

 Questions, comments and advice are most welcome.